thiagoallisson90/thiagoallisson90/README.md

 Here are some of the projects I'm working on or proud of:

-[Communication Infrastructre Applied to Provide Connectivity for Application in Smart Grids]
+[Communication Infrastructre Applied to Provide Connectivity for Application in Smart Grids, Smart Traps]

 ## How to Reach Me